rticommunity/rticonnextdds-usecases-automotive/ExampleCode/README.md

 =====================================

 ## Concept
-This use case example includes six applications that send and receive data related to an automotive system.
+This use case example includes eight applications that send and receive data related to an automotive system.

-The six applications are:
+The eight applications are:

-1. LiDAR (Lidar)
+1. **LiDAR** (Lidar)
-  - Sends LiDAR point clouds at a high data rate.
+  - Sends LiDAR point clouds at a configurable high data rate.
   - This application generates periodic ray-casted LiDAR data from a point observer.
   - Scan is configurable for range & resolution by editing lidar.properties file.
    - Default is full-circle, 180 columns by 64 rows.
 184kB per sample.
   - If an `RTI Shapes Demo` is publishing `Circle` data on the same domain, these will be rendered in the LiDAR data.
    - A Yellow circle will control the LiDAR observer position.
   - The LiDAR data can be 3D visualized using RViz2.
-2. Vision Sensor (Vision)
+2. **Vision Sensor** (Vision)
   - Sends vision sensor data.
   - The vision sensor sends a smaller amount of data (a few hundred bytes) at a lower rate than the LiDAR.
   - Sensor data is read from a file and can be modified to publish different data.
-3. Vehicle Platform (Vehicle_Platform)
+3. **Vehicle Platform** (Vehicle_Platform)
   - Sends data about the vehicle platform state.
   - Takes/Receives control commands.
-4. Sensor Fusion Module (Sensor_Fusion)
+4. **Sensor Fusion Module** (Sensor_Fusion)
   - Receives vision sensor information which it then aggregates.
   - Sends data about/Provides information to the collision
     avoidance system.
-  - The sensor fusion application aggregates all the sensor  information which is then processed by the collision avoidance system.
+  - The sensor fusion application aggregates all the sensor
+    information which is then processed by the collision avoidance system.
-5. Collision Avoidance System (Collision_Avoidance)
+5. **Collision Avoidance System** (Collision_Avoidance)
-  - The sensor fusion application collects all the sensor information and publishes a summary of all sensor data.
+  - The sensor fusion application collects all the sensor
+    information and publishes a summary of all sensor data.
-6. HMI (HMI)
+6. **HMI** (HMI)
   - Receives alerts from the collision avoidance application.
-  - The HMI subscribes to the alert and pops-up an alert box if one of the alert flags are set.
+  - The HMI subscribes to the alert and pops-up an alert box
+    if one of the alert flags are set.
+7. & 8. **Back Up Camera** (CameraImageData)
+  - Generates large image data arrays, filled with pseudorandom data.
+  - Size and update rate is configurable.
+  - Data transfer speed is measured and displayed.
+  - Build options to enable the **Flat Data** and **Zero Copy**
+    features of Connext 6, which can dramatically improve the
+    performance of large data transfers.

 ## Additional Documentation
 Detailed documentation for this example is available online at: